- Date: Mon. 13:00 c.t.

 Time and Place

-The lectures are usually held on Mondays at 13:15 sharp in Seminarraum FAV 01 A (Seminarraum 183/2)
+The lectures are held on Mondays at 13:15 sharp in Seminarraum FAV 01 A (Seminarraum 183/2)

-The course starts with a general preliminary discussion of the course on October 2nd, 2023,13:00 c.t.
+The course begins with a general preliminary discussion on October 7th, 2024,13:00 c.t.

 The full schedule can be seen here: Schedule